Hidden-Histories/Public-Resources/administration/SetupArtistArpoiseDirectory.md

 .
 ### Screen Shot: Arpoise Directory Service - Arpoise-Directory

+Click on the Arpoise-Directory link to view the metalayer list of all layers serviced by the Hidden Histories ARpoise app.
+This currently include:

+- All of Tamiko's Brush the Sky layers in San Jose Japantown.
+- The ExampleLayer template (please do NOT change or delete!)
+- Tamiko's ExampleLayer (please do NOT change or delete!)
+- When you add new layers, they will also appear in this list.

 The Arpoise-Directory entry lists all **layers** that are serviced by the ARpoise app client, and for each layer specifies a base GPS position that defines the area of the world in which the layer is visible.
 If the same augment should be visible in different locations around the world, a separate copy of that layer needs to be created and placed at each of the desired GPS locations.

 To add a new layer, click on the "New Layer" link above the list of current layers.